Arash217/browser-technologies-1819/Week1/README.md

 The third type of color deficiency, Tritanopia, is the least common and refers to sufferers who struggle to distinguish blue or yellow light.

 #### 1.1.3 Monochromacy
-People with monochromatic vision can see no colour at all and their world consists of different shades of grey ranging from black to white.
+People with monochromatic vision can see no color at all and their world consists of different shades of grey ranging from black to white.

 #### 1.1.3 What they see
 The image below shows what colors look like for color blind individuals.